Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

   Creates or updates the configuration for the given `collateralType`.

 **Parameters**
 * `config` (*struct CollateralConfiguration.Data*) - The CollateralConfiguration object describing the new configuration.
-Requirements: - `msg.sender` must be the owner of the system.
+Requirements: - `ERC2771Context._msgSender()` must be the owner of the system.
 Emits a {CollateralConfigured} event.

 #### getCollateralConfigurations